-Public consultation will be conducted consistent with planning rule requirements in 23 CFR 450.
-The Evansville MPO will release the conformity documentation for a public comment period from January 25, 2023 through February 24, 2023.
+Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
+The Evansville MPO released the conformity documentation for a public comment period from January 25, 2023 through February 24, 2023.

 Timely Implementation of TCMs

 No Traffic Control Measures (TCM) are included in the SIP for the Vanderburgh and Warrick County Orphan Maintenance Area.